 Our faith and beliefs are rooted deeply in the Scriptures.
 We believe that God has spoken and still speaks through the pages of the Old and New Testament.

-Our beliefs take on more character and color as the Scriptures have been interpreted throughout the ages through the Creeds, Catechisms and Confessions of the faith.
-The Apostles’ Creed, Nicene Creed, Scots Confession, Heidelberg Catechism, Second Helvetic Confession, Westminster Confession, Westminster Shorter and Larger Catechisms, Theological Declaration of Barmen, Confession of 1967, and A Brief Statement of Faith embody the Reformed understanding.
+Our beliefs take on more character and color as the Scriptures have been interpreted throughout the ages through the Creeds, Catechisms and Confessions of our faith.
+The Apostles’ Creed, Nicene Creed, Scots Confession, Heidelberg Catechism, Second Helvetic Confession, Westminster Confession, Westminster Shorter and Larger Catechisms, Theological Declaration of Barmen, Confession of 1967, and A Brief Statement of Faith embody our Reformed understanding of the faith.
 We believe that these historical documents still speak and shape our theology today.

-Our beliefs also have grown from our reformed Presbyterian heritage found in the teachings of John Calvin and John Knox and through other faithful followers through the ages.
-These figures help us understand what it means to be a people who are ‘reformed and always being reformed according to the Word of God’.
+Our beliefs also have grown from our reformed Presbyterian heritage found in the teachings of John Calvin, John Knox, and other faithful followers through the ages.
+These figures help us understand what it means to be a people who are “reformed and always being reformed according to the Word of God”.